DemocracyApps/cbe-ansible/README.md

 This will install everything included in the Vagrant initialize.yml script.

+You will need to run all the ansible commands on the remote server.
+To do that, simply use the following

+    ansible-playbook -i "localhost," -c local [playbook-name].yml

 ### Getting started on a remote server using local ansible

 All you need to do is run the 'initialize.yml' playbook.
 For example, on an AWS EC2 instance: